sanderslab/magellanmapper/docs/install.md

 ### Installation on Windows

-Currently MagellanMapper uses many Bash scripts, which require Cygwin or more recently Windows Subsystem for Linux (WSL) to run.
+Currently, MagellanMapper uses many Bash scripts, which require Cygwin or more recently Windows Subsystem for Linux (WSL) to run.
 Theoretically MagellanMapper most likely could run without them, which we will need to test.

 In the meantime, here are instructions for either Linux-like layer: